20 Winter Driving Tips To Help Keep You Safe On The Road

 3. Check The Weather In Advance

-4. Wait For The Plows
+4. Wait For The Snow Plows

-5. Understand The Risks Of Freezing Rain And Black Ice
+6. Understand The Risks Of Freezing Rain And Black Ice

-Freezing rain is common when the temperature is close to zero.
-It happens when precipitation that begins as snow melts while falling and then enters a thin layer of frozen temperatures at or near ground level.
+Freezing rain is expected when the temperature is close to zero.
+It happens when precipitation begins as snow melts while falling and then enters a thin layer of frozen temperatures at or near ground level.
 This starts a process called 'supercooling,' and the rain freezes within moments of hitting the ground, resulting in a layer of hazardous ice.
 This is particularly slippery and can be seen collecting on power lines, trees, and other high-reaching objects, often causing them to collapse.

-Black ice, while not being as dangerous to the environment as a whole, is a much more subtle threat.
-Black ice is a layer of thin ice that's usually almost or entirely invisible.
+Black ice, while not as dangerous to the environment as a whole, is a much more subtle threat.
+It is a layer of thin ice that's usually almost or entirely invisible.
 Contrary to its name, black ice is clear.
 It just appears black due to the black pavement underneath.
 Black ice usually results from snow melting into water after being on the ground for a while and then freezing again.

 Either of these scenarios provides dangerous icy conditions for you to drive in.
 There are, however, some winter driving tips to help you when dealing with icy roads.
 Ensure that you drive with caution and be vigilant.
 Avoid accelerating or braking hard, maintain distance between yourself and other drivers, and avoid passing others if possible.

-6. Know What To Do If You Skid
+8. Know What To Do If You Skid

 There are also some winter driving tips to help you handle a skid if one does happen.
 Contrary to popular belief, braking is often a poor decision during a skid.
 Ease off the gas as well to stop acceleration.
 Both braking and accelerating will worsen the skid, so maintain your current momentum.
 It's also essential to ensure that you are looking in the direction that you want to go, not the one that you're skidding in.
 Finally, only steer gently.
 Minimalist movements are recommended to avoid worsening the skid.

-7. Know What To Do If You Get Stuck
+9. Know What To Do If You Get Stuck

 If all of this doesn't work, you should call a professional such as a towing service, roadside assistance or roadside services to get you out.